 Maryland Side - Paddlers may put in anywhere on the Maryland shore, but may not leave the boardwalk across Olmstead Island.
 To run the Falls from the Maryland side, most people put in above and run the aqueduct dam, or put in below the dam at higher levels.

 Virginia Side - Paddlers may not put in upstream of the Falls.
 To run the Falls from the Virginia side you must put in at Fisherman's Eddy and then ferry and carry above both O-Deck rapid and the Falls themselves.

-Also known as Sunburst and Tumblehome.
+Also known as Sunburst.
 The line is level-dependent.
 Here are my general rules of thumb based on the Little Falls gage:

-LF > 2.80 - Build up some speed and launch off the point.
+LF > 2.80 - Build up some speed and launch off the end of the diving board.
 This is quite possibly the sickest boof known to mankind.
 Miss the boof and learn how Pummel got its name.

-LF < 2.60 - The right side dries up, forcing you to run the Notch on the left, which is one of the sweetest lines out here.
+LF < 2.60 - The right side dries up at drought levels, forcing you to run the Notch on the left, which is one of the sweetest lines out here.

-Below Pummel you have (from left to right): Pencil Sharpener, Z-Turn, and Charlie's Hole
+Below Pummel you have three options (from left to right): Pencil Sharpener, Z-Turn, and Charlie's Hole.

 Enter the narrow slot against the river left shore, boof 2-3' onto a boil, and slide down a broken shelf.
 You must anticipate the cross current or it will push you into the inhospitable crack on the left.
 Pencil Sharpener is the preferred option when LF < 2.80.